AbdulQureshi11/Group-Ticketing-Module/README.md

 # Group Ticketing Module

-A simple Express.js application for group ticketing functionality.
+A full-stack application with Node.js backend and React frontend for group ticketing functionality, featuring user authentication.

 ## Description

-This module provides a basic server setup for handling group ticketing operations.
-Currently, it serves a "Hello World!" message on the root endpoint.
+This module provides a basic server setup for handling group ticketing operations, now including a simple login system with JWT authentication.
+The backend is built with Express.js, and the frontend uses React.

 ## Installation